xingliuUT/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I use AdamOptimizer for training.
 One advantage of AdamOptimizer is that it automatically adapt learning rate, making learning rate not a hyper-parameter that needs to be tuned.
 I use learning rate of 0.001.

-I use batch size of 64 and number of epochs of 30.
-I choose batch size of 64 because it could be fit on my personal MACBOOK air (8GB memory).
-I choose 30 epochs because I find the model's performance becomes stable after 30 epochs.
+I use batch size of 128 and number of epochs of 100.

 I use 80% keeping rate for all the Dropout layers in my model.
 It might not be optimal and could be further tuned to increase the accuracy of the model.